RODEO SPECTATOR TIPS

 PRCA Pro Circuits

-The U.P.
-Pro Rodeo is within the Great Lakes Prorodeo Circuit and consists of Michigan, Wisconsin, Minnesota, Iowa, Missouri, Illinois, Kentucky, Indiana, and Ohio.
-The Circuit System divides the United States into 12 geographic regions, or circuits.
+The Upper Peninsula Championship Rodeo is within the Great Lakes Prorodeo Circuit and consists of Michigan, Wisconsin, Minnesota, Iowa, Missouri, Illinois, Kentucky, Indiana, and Ohio.
+The Circuit System divides the United States into 13 geographic regions, or circuits.
 Some, such as the Texas Circuit, consist of just one state.
 Most however, are composed of several states.
 The First Frontier Circuit, for instance, consists of 13 states.

 events_map